lohitdeva/100-Days-of-Python/README.md

 This project will deal with the concepts of randomisation and lists.

-The script will replicate the classic kids game: "Rock, Paper, Scissors".
+The script will recreate the classic kids game rock, paper, scissors.

+## Day Five

+### Password Generator

+This project will deal with the concepts of for loops, range, and code blocks.

+The script will ask users how many letters, symbols and numbers they want in their password and then generate a random password tailored to their specifications.